nablarch/nablarch-document/en/application_framework/application_framework/web/getting_started/client_create/client_create1.rst

   Key points of this implementation
     * Create a link using :ref:`tag-a_tag` of :ref:`tag`.

-Operation check
+Communication confirmation
-  Check the operation with the following procedure.
+  Confirm communications with the following procedure.

   1. Log in to the application and confirm that the "Client Registration"(顧客登録) link has been created in the header menu.